TakagisanReposOrg/Vuepress-muhuishe-index/src/en/about/intro.md

 ---
   **Muhuishe（2023.08- ）**

-This is a fan animation production team formed by fans of "Takagi-san who is good at teasing".
+This is a fan animation production team formed by fans of "Teasing Master Takagi-san".
-Since the release of Takagi-san's theatrical version in 2022, the entire community has entered another dull period.
+Since the release of Takagi-san movie in 2022, the entire community has entered another dull period.
 Apart from the normally updated comics, Takagi fans have no other related content to fill the gap.
 While everyone is placing their hopes on possible further content development in the future, some fans also go to watch fan works in the circle, such as fan articles, mixed-cut videos, etc.
-In early August 2023, the idea of a Takagi fan @Heyhehe led to the birth of this project: "I want to make those comic chapters that have not been animated in the form of fan animation."
+In early August 2023, the idea of a Takagi fan @嘿嘿嘿 led to the birth of this project: "I want to make those comic chapters that have not been animated in the form of fan animation."

 That's how it all started.
 2023.8.2 The team was officially established.